dominodatalab/cucu/DESIGN.md

 # overview

-`cucu` is an end to end testing framework that uses [gherkin]() to drive various underlying tools/frameworks to create real world testing scenarios.
-As of now `cucu` uses selenium to interact with a browser.
+`cucu` is an end to end testing framework that uses [gherkin](https://cucumber.io/docs/gherkin/) to drive various underlying tools/frameworks to create real world testing scenarios.
+As of now `cucu` uses selenium to interact with a browser but we will have support for running the tests through other selenium testing frameworks.

 There are a few reasons for writing the actual tests in `gherkin` including:

  * tests are readable by anyone in the organization, since they're just plain English that describe interactions and validations.